wschaef/architecture-kata-2023/adrs/adr02-authentication.md

 - Our components only need to trust a single identity provider.
 - Adding new third-party login options is cost-efficient.

 ## Consequences

 As a result of this decision, we will need to establish an internal identity provider and implement OpenID Connect for authentication.

+Optionally, we can create a button labeled 'Create Local Account.'
+When a user clicks on it, we can display a message stating that this feature is planned for implementation.
+Once a significant number of clicks are achieved, we can allocate resources to implement it.